Translation Centre for the Bodies of the European Union (CdT) - (Decentralised Agencies)

 Overview

-The Translation Centre provides translation services for EU agencies and bodies around Europe and works together with the EU’s other translation services.
+The Translation Centre provides translation and related language services for EU agencies, bodies and institutions around Europe and works together with the EU’s other translation services.

 What it does